War of 17–92: Casselberry v. Fern Park

 Whether the Fern Park settlers intended it as an insult to the sovereignty of the town-within-a-town or not… you decide.
 But one thing is for sure, Casselberry folks took it as such.
 They fumed.

 On multiple occasions, unknown Casselberry assailants pilfered the signs under cover of darkness.
-Ads in the local newspaper sought their return after the 1948 and 1951 incidents.
-Despite the reward money, the signs were never located.
-The perpetrators were never charged.
+After the 1948 and 1951 incidents, ads in the local newspaper sought their return.
+Despite the reward money, the signs were never located, and the perpetrators were never charged.

 Reportedly, the town marshal of Casselberry privately admitted to taking one of the signs in 1948.
-Supposedly he was ordered to remove the aggravating marker at the command of Hibbard himself.
+Supposedly, he was ordered to remove the aggravating marker at Hibbard’s command.

 Newspaper reward ads for stolen “Welcome to Fern Park” signs in 1948 (left) and 1951 (right).